Skip to content

 The reviews at Arizona Wanderings are my honest opinion.
 Arizona Wanderings is not sponsored by or associated with any of the stated companies and is accepting no compensation, monetary or otherwise, in exchange for this review.
 My independent status may change in the future but, as of the date of publication, no relationship other than described above has been pursued or established.

-11 Responses to “Rambling Review – Garmin Etrex H GPS Unit”
+11 thoughts on “Rambling Review – Garmin Etrex H GPS Unit”

 I believe it.
 Luckily, living in the desert I don’t have to worry about this too much.
 Thanks for the kind words Rohan.